All About Linen & How to Print On Linen Fabric

 Clothing

+• Want to make a jacket or light upholstery for a piece of furniture?
+Choose Limani linen as these fabrics are a bit heavier and crisper than our Merino fabric.
+It’s our medium-weight cotton/linen textile choice for this type of product.
 Limani has a slub texture that gives it a natural, tactile feel.
 Incidentally, we use it for a lot to print on custom readymade homeware products and accessories too.
 Take a look at the selection we offer at maakeHome.
 Like Melino linen, Limani has a natural base and trim, and colour lights up and prints beautifully.
 Choose your print, then add it to your wishlist or basket now!

-Printing Linen in 3 Easy Steps
+Printing Linen in Three Easy Steps

 For great quality and quantity price saving, let maake assist with your print requirements.
-Check out our fabric sample book to see how designs print on these fabrics.
+Check out our Fabric Sample Book to see how designs print on these fabrics.
 Another great tool is our Colour Atlas, which features 2,400 colours on a metre of fabric to show you what each colour looks when you print on different base fabrics.
-You can read all about how to use our Colour Atlas effectively here.
+You can read all about How to Use Our Colour Atlas effectively here.
 Order this invaluable tool now!
 Delivery linen is fast and efficient.
 We’ve set the standard high!!